song & sound & story

 How we connect with the Mother – our prime ancestor.

-The Earth Bhakti Art Initiative creates land art installations using natural elements like rock, mud, water, and fire.
-These installations, called Earth Harmonic Cosmograms*, explore the deep connection between humanity and the land through sound, storytelling, and collective experiences.
+The Earth Bhakti Art Initiative creates site-specific land art installations using natural elements such as rock, mud, water, and fire.
+These installations, referred to as Earth Harmonic Cosmograms*, function as symbolic and sensory environments where sound, story, and human presence can be explored in relation to the land.

 Communities of the Heart